input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 replaced later with concrete implementations without affecting the security properties of the protocol.
 Thus, we model these ideal functionalities as Isabelle `locale`s.

+## Cryptographic primitives

+### Public-key cryptography

+The Ouroboros Praos protocol is based on a public-key cryptographic system.
+We state a correctness property that establishes a relationship between the generated verification and secret keys: if we generate the keys using the key generation function then it is possible to retrieve the verification key from the secret key.
+Although not explicitly stated, the paper assumes this property holds.
+Another property that is normally assumed is that it is infeasible (i.e., having a negligible probability) to derive the secret key from the public key.
+However, since this is a probabilistic security property, we leave it out.

+Further, in cryptography, key generation is usually modeled as an efficient probabilistic algorithm.
+However, we adopt a more realistic approach and model the key generator as an ordinary, deterministic algorithm.

+### Digital signatures

+The paper describes two digital signature schemes: A regular digital signature scheme, denoted by $\mathcal{F}_{\mathsf{DSIG}}$, which is used to sign transactions, and a special digital signature scheme, denoted by $\mathcal{F}_{\mathsf{KES}}$, which is used to sign blocks and has the capability of allowing the signing key to evolve, in such a way that the adversary cannot forge past signatures.
+For our purposes, though, we model a single, ordinary digital signature scheme for signing both transactions and blocks.

+In traditional cryptography, signing and verification procedures are efficient algorithms.
+Moreover, the former is usually probabilistic (as is the case in the paper).
+However, again, we model both procedures as ordinary, deterministic algorithms.
+Regarding properties, and as stated in the paper, we only require a correctness property stating that the signature produced by signing a message can be checked to be valid, provided that the verification key used to check the validity of the signature is derived from the secret key used to sign the message.
+This correctness property, though, changes a bit for the case of
+$\mathcal{F}_{\mathsf{KES}}$, a fact that we naturally ignore.

+Finally, the paper states that the scheme $\mathcal{F}_{\mathsf{DSIG}}$ is EUF-CMA-secure, and that the scheme $\mathcal{F}_{\mathsf{KES}}$ is secure with respect to a special definition of forward security.
+As usual, we do not enforce this security properties but simply assume them.

+### Verifiable random functions (VRF)

+In the Praos protocol, the stakeholders use a VRF for executing the private lottery to check whether they're slot leaders for a particular slot.
+Also, stakeholders use a VRF to include a pseudorandom value in each block they produce.
+The paper uses a special VRF which is more secure than standard VRFs, since it guarantees that VRF values cannot be predicted even if the adversary is allowed to generate the secret and verification keys.
+Naturally, for this work, we stick to the regular definition of a VRF.

+In traditional cryptography, evaluation of VRFs (and pseudorandom functions in general) is an efficient algorithm; however we only assume that.
+Regarding properties, and as stated in the paper, VRFs satisfy the properties of uniqueness, provability, and pseudorandomness (i.e., it is difficult for an efficient adversary to distinguish a VRF value from a truly random value).
+Since this last property is probabilistic in nature, we only require the first two properties.

+Finally, in the paper, pseudorandom values produced by VRFs are bit-strings, which can be regarded as values of any type and thus we model them by using a type parameter.
+However, the paper loosely uses such values in the comparison to a *real-valued* threshold to check for slot leadership.
+Therefore, we require the existence of a function `value_to_real` in the interface of VRFs that casts VRF values to real numbers.

+### Hash functions

+The paper uses the *Random Oracle Model* (ROM).
+In the ROM, a hash function is modeled as a random oracle, which is basically a magical black box that implements a truly random function.
+As the ROM is used just for the purposes of the security proof, we model a collision-free cryptographic hash functions instead.
+Theoretically, cryptographic hash functions have certain properties, e.g., they are one-way functions, meaning that they are difficult to invert by an efficient adversary.
+But, this property is probabilistic in nature, so we cannot enforce it in the code.